MartinMa28/vehicle_counting/README.md

 ```

 ## CityCam dataset
 Download the dataset from the link down below.
+After that, extract the datasets in the project folder.
 Each car in the frames is annotated by a bounding box.
 [CityCam dataset](https://www.citycam-cmu.com/dataset)

 ## Density map